elastos/Elastos.Community/ElastosBountyProgram/front-end/docs/structure/token-fund-team.md

 ### Mandate

-The token fund team is an investment team responsible for selecting the best projects for Elastos to invest in.
+The token fund team is an investment team responsible for finding, researching and helping to select the best projects for Elastos to kick start/seed invest in.
 Each quarter the team will have a budget that is approved by the CRC, the secretariat will ensure that the request is reasonable and follow up on the KPIs.

 ### Key Rules

-1. **Project Selection** - the CRC and the Token Fund Team will both select an equal
+1. **Project Selection** - the CRC and the Token Fund Team will both select an equal number of projects to fund from a pool of qualified projects.
+To ensure a healthy selection of candidates, the CRC can only select 33% of the candidates and the Token Fund Team may select another 33%.
+This means that for every 6 selected candidates, the Token Fund Team must find 10 qualifying candidates (rounded down).

+2. **Funding by Milestones** - the Token Fund Team must clearly define multiple milestones for each project, a portion of the funding will be attached to each milestone.

+3. **Seed Investment Only** - our investments are meant to kick start the projects only and are not meant to fund the project in its entirety.
+It is expected that progress advances fast enough to ensure the project has enough funding through its own token.
+If this is not feasible it should be caught in the project selection stage or as soon as possible at the milestones.
+Should this still happen an audit/review will be necessary and possible escalation to the CRC.

 ### Policies